Liliʻuokalani Trust: Collaborations

 The Trust collaborates with national-level partners, including the Aspen State Institute.
-The two organizations delivered a report on the Hawai'i youth sports landscape titled "State of Play: Hawai'i".
+The two organizations delivered a report on the Hawaiʻi youth sports landscape titled "State of Play: Hawaiʻi".

-Working with local parks and nature reserves, the Lili'uokalani Trust volunteers in clean-ups and other preservation activities.
-An example is the Blue Zones Project and Pu'uhonua o Honaunau National Historical Park.
-In a similar project, the Trust worked with Blue Zones Project and the Lions Club to assist with cleaning up rubbish along the Queen Ka'ahumanu Highway.
+Working with local parks and nature reserves, the Liliʻuokalani Trust volunteers in clean-ups and other preservation activities.
+An example is the Blue Zones Project and Puʻuhonua o Honaunau National Historical Park.
+In a similar project, the Trust worked with Blue Zones Project and the Lions Club to assist with cleaning up rubbish along the Queen Kaʻahumanu Highway.